-Current climate education is inadequate
+Current climate and nature education is inadequate

 But we can change this